Severe pain in pets

 Move your pet to a safe space

-- Make sure both you and your pet are safe and if necessary, slowly and gently, move them to a safe space.
+• Make sure both you and your pet are safe, and if necessary, gently move them.

 Call your vet